ChoGGi/SurvivingMars_CheatMods/CheatMod_CheatMenu/README.md

 	print(building.name)
 end

-some functions I added that may be useful to modders:
+some functions I added that may be useful for modding:

 ChoGGi.PrintIds(TechTree): Dumps table names+number (access with TechTree[6][46])
 TechTree[6][46] = Breakthroughs>PrefabCompression